 - Thai.
 If you have never tried a true Thai chili, then you are missing out.
 Perfect for adding smoky, biting heat to stir fried dishes, these peppers are special.
 Mix in some ginger, garlic, and a pinch of salt for a tasty hot chili paste.

 - Jalapeño.
 Another staple in North America.
 The jalapeño is a bullet-shaped pepper with medium heat (5,000-10,000 SHUs).
+They range in color from red to yellow and even purple.
 Great for spicing up chili, making spicy salsa, or stuffing with cheese for delicious jalapeño poppers.

 - Cayenne.
 Another well-known chili, the cayenne pepper is primarily used as a powder or in hot sauce.
 The long fruits have the classic shape we all associate with peppers, and are very hot (~50,000 SHUs).